-Here’s why digital marketing is so powerful – and will only continue to grow in abilities and influence – in 2018:
+Here’s why digital marketing is so powerful – and will only continue to grow in abilities and influence in years to come:

 Although traditional marketing, when used cleverly, is still immensely effective, without true measurability businesses are flying blind.
 Digital marketing provides businesses with opportunities to compete and leverage industry trends, providing them with a more cost-effective channel that allows them to understand why their customers may react to certain triggers.
 Especially for small businesses who previously would not have had the means to market themselves via expensive TVCs or radio campaigns that they couldn’t measure, the playing field has now been significantly levelled.
 Whilst some businesses may view this as a threat (with other businesses now on their turf), it makes industries more competitive and ultimately drives consumer value.
 With the consumers of today being as discerning as they are, this is ultimately a good thing.

 To market your products, services or business online, you will generally measure success by the percentage of incoming traffic that’s converted into leads or sales (depending on your purpose and goals).
 Higher conversion rates will deliver higher revenues and, in turn, enable greater growth and sustainability.
 A 2016 Hubspot survey identified that businesses who engage in digital marketing expect 2.8x better revenue growth than those who did not.